Vince Banonis: Professional football

 Banonis was selected by the Chicago Cardinals in the fourth round of the 1942 NFL draft with the 29th overall pick.
 Banonis appeared in 11 games for the 1942 Cardinals and intercepted two passes that season.

 Banonis' football career was interrupted for three years by wartime service in the United States Navy during World War II.
 He returned to the Cardinals in 1946 and remained with the club through the 1950 season.
 During his time with the Cardinals, he was selected as a first-team All-NFL player three times (1947, by UPI, 1948, by Chicago Herald Am. and NY Daily News, and 1949, by Int.
 News Service) and a second-team All-NFL player three times (1946, by NY Daily News, 1948, by Sporting News and UPI, and 1949, by UPI).
 He intercepted 11 passes from 1946 to 1949 and led the NFL with 83 return yards on two fumble recoveries in 1947.
 He was a member of the 1947 Cardinals team that won the NFL championship.

 In July 1950, Banonis' younger brother, Vic Banonis, was signed by the Cardinals after playing college football at Georgetown.
 However, his brother did not appear in any regular season games in the NFL.

 In 1951, Banonis was traded by the Cardinals to the Detroit Lions in exchange for offensive lineman Jack Simmons.
 Banonis appeared in 36 games at center for the Lions from 1951 to 1953 and played on the Lions' NFL championship teams in 1952 and 1953.
 The Lions signed center Joe Schmidt in 1953, and Banonis appeared in his last professional football game that year at age 32.

-Later years
+Later life

 Banonis has been inducted into the Michigan Sports Hall of Fame (1975) and the College Football Hall of Fame (1986).
 He died in 2010 at age 89 at Providence Hospital in Southfield, Michigan.
 He was buried at the Holy Sepulchre Cemetery in Southfield.